-What Does a White Jasmine Flower Mean?
+What is the White Jasmine Flower Meaning?

 The white jasmine flower is the most common shade you will see, and it’s also the most commonly referenced in poems and artistic works.
 White is usually associated with purity, virginity, and innocence, so it makes sense that the symbolic meaning of the jasmine flower also follows in this tradition.